ethancollins0/capstone-frontend/README.md

 - Vue-socket.io

 ## Features
-Uses encryption and jwt to secure user login and requests.
+Uses JWT to track whether a user is logged in.
 Once logged in, a user can see their added pi's and see the status of each.

 ![home](https://github.com/ethancollins0/capstone-backend/blob/master/GitFiles/Home.png)